setms/book/docs/software-engineering.md

 They argue that performance in layer 3 dominates performance as a whole.
 In other words, winning organizations wire their social circuitry better.
+For instance, Agile methods outperform Waterfall @@AgileVsWaterfall2023.

-They offer the following tools to improve layer 3:
+@@Kim2023 offer the following tools to improve layer 3:

 - **Slowification** to make it easier to solve problems.
 - **Simplification** to make the problems themselves easier to solve.
 - **Amplification** to make it obvious that there are problems that need solving.

-## Ignorance
+### Ignorance

 Many software developers are unaware of the SWEBOK.<!-- vale Google.FirstPerson = NO -->
 I myself only found it when doing research for this book, and I'm an avid reader.